fanciscoprado/StockWatch/README.md

 [FranciscoPrado.me](https://FranciscoPrado.me)

-## Description
+## About

-Python script that counts the number of mentions of stock tickers on reddit.
+Contains a python script that counts the number of mentions of stock tickers on reddit and a website to display the information gathered